 How To Get Even With The Person Your Spouse Is Having an Affair With

 However, what most people (including lawyers and judges) are not aware of is a state law that allows the family court to put some pressure on the boyfriend or girlfriend (a “paramour”).
 Under S.C.
 Code Sec.
 63-3-530(19), a family court judge can make a paramour part of the marital litigation and can issue an order preventing that person from continuing to see the cheating spouse until the case is over.
-Although, such an order may not be as satisfying as getting money from the paramour, it at least keeps the cheating spouse and the paramour apart for awhile.
-If they do not stay apart, then the court hold them in contempt and put them in jail, fine them, and/or make them serve community service.
+Although such an order may not be as satisfying as getting money from the paramour, it at least keeps the cheating spouse and the paramour apart for a while.
+If they do not stay apart, then the court holds them in contempt and put them in jail, fines them, and/or makes them serve community service.